Question: How can we find a good PCB manufacturer in China? What is the PCB manufacturing process of a multilayer PCB?

 Normally, the manufacturing of PCB is understood only as the processing of a workpiece.

-- Soldermask application: A soldermask is applied to the PCB to protect the conductive layers.
-And a surface finish is applied on the contact pads for soldering components.
+Step 8.
+Soldermask application: A soldermask is applied to the PCB to protect the conductive layers.
+A surface finish is applied on the contact pads for soldering components.

 Flexible PCB manufacturing, aluminum PCB manufacturing, and ceramic PCB manufacturing are different from the above steps.
 If you want to get an insight into these PCBs' manufacturing process, click the corresponding link to read the article.